Awish-Senpai/Evernight/README.md

 A dark-bluish Discord theme for Powercord users, which is both pleasing and smooth to your eyes!

 #### Evernight is especially made for those people who love Dark themes and like some bluish touch over it.
-Evernight mainly focuses on making the theme for every single user.
-The interesting thing about Evernight is that, it is a light weight theme, means it works smoothly on every device, let it be a low end device too!
+Evernight mainly focuses on making the compatible theme for every single user.
+The interesting thing about Evernight is that, it is a light weight theme, meaning, it will work smoothly on every device, even if a device is low end!

 ## Installation
 Paste the following into command prompt: